Zebra in Scrabble and Meaning

 Usage notes

-• The gender of this Portuguese word is always feminine.
-When the gender of the being itself must be specified, use “zebra-macho” for male, and “zebra-fêmea” for female.
+• The gender of this Portuguese zoonym is always feminine: when the gender of the being itself must be specified, use “zebra macho” for male, and “zebra fêmea” for female.
+Here, macho is treated as an undeclinable noun and don't necessarily need to agree in gender with the referent, but would change to macha if so.

 Derived terms